 - Bivy Hybrid – Like a bivy sack, this is a simple one-person shelter that shares the benefits of weight, small size, quick assembly, and durability.
 However, a bivy hybrid crosses into non-freestanding tent territory as it includes 1-3 poles that keep the bivy materials off of you as much as possible.
 The orange Marmot Home Alone (shown above) is a good example of a bivy hybrid.

 - Freestanding Tent – This is the most common type of backcountry shelter.
 A system of cloth and poles constructs a standing shelter that does not require to be staked down.

 - Non-Freestanding Tent – Visually, this is your average tent.
-Structurally, this tent cannot stand on its own with just pole, and requires you to stake it out with guy lines and stakes before it will expand to dimension.
+Structurally, this tent cannot stand on its own with just a pole and requires you to stake it out with guy lines and stakes before it will expand to dimension.

 So, once you know what style fits your needs, what do you look for in individual offerings?

 - Packed Weight – We are very interested in the packed weight because this includes all the things the tent comes with.
 If you plan to use all the features of your tent, this will be the weight in your pack.

 - Packed Size – It might seem like more of a convenience than an important feature of a tent, but a tent’s compressibility is a huge factor when your pack is already going to be full of clothes, water, food, and gadgets.
 Don’t take this feature for granted.

 - Constructed Dimensions – Will you fit in your shelter?
 Will your pack?
 If everything fits, is it still comfortable?
 These dimensions will answer all of these questions, and determine how livable your shelter is, especially for longer durations.